enterspeedhq/enterspeed-docs/docs/mcp-server/connecting-a-client.md

 Expected output includes a short summary of three blog posts, and the loop's intermediate turns show Claude calling `query_blog` (or the equivalent per-index tool for whatever index the key is scoped to).

-:::info SDK property names
+:::info
-The exact property names on `ToolUseContent`, `ToolResultContent`, and the `Message` / `Tool` shapes evolve with the Anthropic.SDK package.
+**SDK property names.** The exact property names on `ToolUseContent`, `ToolResultContent`, and the `Message` / `Tool` shapes evolve with the Anthropic.SDK package.
 If a symbol above does not resolve, check the current release notes for the corresponding type name — the orchestration pattern (list tools once, loop until `StopReason != "tool_use"`) stays the same.
 :::

 ### Keeping costs under control